-I understand that since the time of your due process hearing, MSDE has adopted a one-tier State-administered hearing system under which all Part B due process hearings are conducted at the State level.
-According to MSDE, parties to due process hearings under MSDE's prior two-tier system were authorized to subpoena witnesses; including witnesses who were not employed by the public education agency, during a State-level appeal of a local hearing decision.
-In light of my decision outlined above, I have asked MSDE to forward to you and this office within 30 days information identifying the procedures established under MSDE's new one-tier due process system (i.e., subpoenas or other means) that enable parties to a hearing to confront, cross-examine, and compel the attendance of witnesses consistent with 34 CFR §300.508(a)(2).
+I understand that since the time of the Complainant's due process hearing, MSDE has adopted a one-tier State-administered due process hearing system under Part B. Previously, you stated that under MSDE's prior two-tier system, parties were authorized to subpoena witnesses, including witnesses who were not employed by the public educational agency, during a State-level appeal of a local hearing decision.
+(See MSDE letter dated October 13, 1995.)
+In light of my decision outlined above, I ask that you forward to the Complainant and this office within 30 days information identifying the procedures established under MSDE's new one-tier due process system (i.e., subpoenas or other means) that enable

-COMAR 13A.05.01.14(h)(3) also obligated MSDE to implement the necessary mechanism (e.g., subpoena) that would enable MCPS to comply with the State rule (i.e., afford parties the opportunity to require the attendance and testimony of appropriate non-agency witnesses).
-Page 3 - am Judith E. Heumann
+1COMAR 13A.05.01.14 (h)(3) also obligated MSDE to implement the necessary mechanism (e.g., subpoena) that would enable MCPS to comply with the State rule (i.e., of ford parties the opportunity to require the attendance and testimony of appropriate non-agency witnesses).